-The proposed rules supply a regulatory mechanism for the practice of sanitarians.
+The proposed rules supply a regulatory mechanism for the practice of physician's assistants.
 To protect the health, safety, and welfare of Michigan's citizens, it is important that members of the profession adhere to educational and professional standards.
-The rules ensure that applicants receive proper education and training prior to registration and that registrants are competent to practice.
-There is no less burdensome way to ensure that applicants and registrants satisfy minimum requirements for practice.
+The rules ensure that applicants receive proper education and training prior to licensure and that licensees are competent to practice.
+There is no less burdensome way to ensure that applicants and licensees satisfy minimum requirements for practice.